esteinig/sketchy/README.md

 ## Constructing reference sketches

-Reference sketches can be rapidly constructed and prepared for use with `Sketchy`.
+Reference sketches can be constructed and prepared for use with `Sketchy`.
 Custom sketches are useful for prediction on species currently not offered in the default collection, lineage sub-sketches of a species, or local genome collections, such as from  healthcare providers or surveillance programs that are not publicly accessible.
-All we need is a set of high-quality assemblies and their associated genotypes.
+All that is required is a set of high-quality assemblies and their associated genotypes.
 Ultimately, genome and feature representation in the database should be considered carefully, as they define the genomic neighbors that can be typed with `Sketchy`.

 ### Genome assemblies and sketch construction

-Assemblies should be of sufficient quality for genotyping and can produced e.g. with classic tools from the [`Torstyverse`](https://github.com/tseemann) like [`Shovill`](https://github.com/tseemann/shovill) or from large-scale public archive surveillance pipelines like [`Pathfinder`](https://github.com/pf-core).
+Assemblies should be of sufficient quality for genotyping and can produced for example with tools from the [`Torstyverse`](https://github.com/tseemann) like [`Shovill`](https://github.com/tseemann/shovill) or with large-scale public archive surveillance pipelines like [`Pathfinder`](https://github.com/pf-core).

 Given a set of high-quality assemblies in the current directory: